 If You Invested $100 In This Stock 10 Years Ago, Here's How Much You Would Have Today

-Builders FirstSource (NYSE:BLDR) has outperformed the market over the past 10 years by 31.04% on an annualized basis.
+Rockwell Automation (NYSE:ROK) has outperformed the market over the past 10 years by 2.44% on an annualized basis.

-Buying $100 In BLDR: 10 years ago, an investor could have purchased 48.54 shares of Builders FirstSource at the time with $100.
-This investment in BLDR would have produced an average annual return of 45.14%.
-Currently, Builders FirstSource has a market capitalization of $16.28 billion.
+Buying $100 In ROK: 10 years ago, an investor could have purchased 1.31 shares of Rockwell Automation at the time with $100.
+This investment in ROK would have produced an average annual return of 16.46%.
+Currently, Rockwell Automation has a market capitalization of $40.35 billion.

-If you had invested $100 in Builders FirstSource you would have approximately $4,128.64 today.
+If you had invested $100 in Rockwell Automation you would have approximately $455.58 today.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.